Chandan8018/Brainwave_Assignment_1/README.md

-## 🌟 Refer & Earn Frontend
+## 🌟 Refer & Earn Landing page

-Welcome to the frontend of the Refer & Earn application!
+Welcome to the Refer & Earn application!
 This user-friendly interface allows users to easily refer others and earn rewards.

 ## 🎨 Technologies Used